 Vehicles being used for postal deliveries are exempt from certain restrictions.
 These vehicles should be liveried, but may include companies other than Royal Mail, for example DHL, Parcel Force, and the like.

-Vehicles being used on behalf of a statutory authority in carrying out their statutory works (NIE Networks, NI water, BT and so on) are permitted to park on all restrictions.
+Vehicles being used on behalf of a statutory authority in carrying out their statutory works (for example, NIE Networks, NI Water and BT) are permitted to park on all restrictions.
 In any event, they should clearly be associated with nearby roadworks.

 Loading or unloading